 We needed to get to the second level—not ideal.

-Getting to the top of the ramp, it curved past the guard station to the left.
+As they reached the top of the ramp, it curved to the left past the guard station.
 As the car smashed through the barricade, he stood up, looking on in dismay.

 We drove through the first level and approached the next ramp.
 Despite the reinforced windows, we could hear the screeching of the wheel hubs echoing against the walls of the car park.
 I contemplated getting out and running the rest of the way, but I could see the drones circling the building.
 I didn’t want to take the risk.

-I could feel the car struggling on the incline as we drove up the final ramp.
+I could feel the car struggling as we drove up the final ramp.
 Ahead, over the lip of the new level and a short distance away, I hoped my colleagues were waiting for us.

 I didn’t recognise either of them.

 Applying the brakes, the car came to a grinding halt.
-Taking the rifle from the doctor, I reloaded it, surveying our surroundings.
+Taking the rifle from the doctor, I reloaded it and surveyed our surroundings.

 ‘Ready?’
 I asked.